-The Equal Justice Initiative is seeking an attorney with experience to join its full-time legal staff in Montgomery, Alabama.
+The Equal Justice Initiative is seeking an attorney with experience to join its full-time legal staff.

 EJI is a nonprofit law office and human rights organization that provides legal assistance to condemned prisoners, children in the criminal justice system, people wrongly convicted or sentenced, and prisoners suffering inhumane conditions of confinement.